liumengyuan1997/movie_recommendation/README.md

 ### How to Use the Application
 1. Clone the repository to your local machine.
 2. Install the required libraries using pip: Flask, os, urllib, and json.
 3. Add keys.json file into the Flask package.
-This file should contain your keys of APIs and formatted like the following (remember to replace the "key" with your actual keys).
+This file should contain your keys of your Flask app and APIs and formatted like the following (remember to replace the "key" with your actual keys).

   {
+      "app_secret_key" = "key"
       "imdb_key": "key",
       "ott_key": "key",
       "omdb_key": "key",
       "chatgpt_key": "key"
   }

 4. Run the Flask application in your terminal using the command: python3 run.py.Open your browser and navigate to http://localhost:5000/ to access the main page.